-The use of electronics have continued to grow over the past two decades.
-In 2009, discarded TVs, computers, peripherals, (including printers, scanners, fax machines) mice, keyboards and cell phones total 2.3 million short tons of the waste in the United States.
-Many electronics container precious metals that can be salvage as well as also containing toxic materials that should be disposed of in an environmentally-friendly manner.
+The use of electronics has continued to grow over the past two decades.
+In 2009, discarded TVs, computers, peripherals, (including printers, scanners, fax machines) mice, keyboards, and cell phones total 2.3 million short tons of waste in the United States.
+Many electronics containers precious metals that can be salvaged as well as also containing toxic materials that should be disposed of in an environmentally friendly manner.

 On average, SCSWA recycles an estimated 141 tons of electronic waste for residents.

-• Decreases the amount of toxins (such as lead, mercury and cadmium) that enter the environment.
+Decreases the number of toxins (such as lead, mercury, and cadmium) that enter the environment.

 Effective November 2, 2016, Cathode Ray Tubes (CRTs) and Televisions (LCD, flat screen, projection, etc.) are no longer accepted for free electronics recycling.
-CRTs and TVS WILL incur a minimum fee of $5.00 and is limited to no more than three CRT/TVs per household, per day.
+CRTs and TVS WILL incur a minimum fee of $5 and is limited to no more than three CRT/TVs per household, per day.
 Residents that bring CRTs and/or TVs to County Collection/Convenience Centers will have their trash coupon punched once for up to three CRT/TVs per day.
-To read more about the recent change to the electronics recycling program, click here.
+Read more about the recent change to the electronics recycling program.

 Commonly Accepted Items